zaidsoft/josmin/README.md

 Snapshots of the development version are available in [Sonatype's `snapshots` repository][snap].

-josmin requires at minimum Java 7 or Android 2.3.
+josmin requires at minimum Java 7